charmed-kubernetes/kubernetes-docs/pages/k8s/install-offline.md

 **Charmed Kubernetes** base charms all come with the necessary pip wheels.
 Other charms (e.g. those used to monitor or provide metric data) may require
 additional packages which aren't bundled as wheels, and expect to install those dependencies from PyPI.
-There is no guarantee that any non-standard Charmed Kubernetes charm won't attempt to reach out to PyPI during installation.
-Any charm attempting to do so, will need to handle pip installing from a different pypi-server using the `extra-index-url` argument and charm configs.
+Any charm attempting to do so, will need to handle pip installing from a different pypi-server using the `extra-index-url` argument and charm configuration.
+Check the documentation of any additional charms.

 ## Livepatch Proxy